mncmb/ninevox/readme.md

 # minAD Tierit
 `The beacons are lit.`

-Vagrantfile for provisioning a tiered active directory network environment.
+Vagrantfile for provisioning a tiered active directory network environment, useful for practicing pivoting.
 Creates a minimal AD deployment.
 Use some kind of `AD generator` to populate it.
 Take a look at `bigwhoop` for some pointers or use [theMayors ADgen](https://github.com/dievus/ADGenerator) (or get the course), where the architecture is based on.